Convenience store: Russia

 Major brands of convenience stores in Russia are Pyatyorochka ("little 5") with over 10,000 shops functioning, Monetka ("little coin"), "Magnit u doma", "Krasnoe i Beloe" and Diksi.
-However, Russians may occasionally use the word "supermarket": various convenience store chains used to position themselves as "supermarkets" throughout 1990's, such as now discontinued "Sed'moy Kontinent" (translates as "the 7th Continent") company.
+However, Russians may occasionally use the word "supermarket": various convenience store chains used to position themselves as "supermarkets" throughout the 1990s, such as now closed "Sed'moy Kontinent" ("the 7th Continent") company.

-Pyatyorochka line of stores has self-checkout tills, as well as Perekryostok line of stores.
-Both brands belong to X5 Group and even have a mutually compatible "club card".
-However, many discounts/sales in both stores require buyers to have "loyalty cards" to unlock the wares' respective discounts.
+Pyatyorochka stores have self-checkout tills, as do Perekryostok stores.
+Both brands belong to X5 Group and have a mutually compatible "club card".
+However, many discounts/sales in both stores require buyers to have "loyalty cards" to get discounts.

 Singapore

 Major convenience shops in Singapore are 7-Eleven owned by Dairy Farm International Holdings and Cheers owned by NTUC Fairprice.
 Figures from the Singapore Department of Statistics showed that there are 338 7-Eleven shops and 91 Cheers outlets in 2004.
 Other convenience shops such as Myshop and One Plus appeared in 1983.
 Myshop belongs to a Japanese company, and One Plus belongs to Emporium Holdings.

 Various reasons unique to Singapore have been given for the popularity of convenience shops.
 Convenience shops sell a wide range of imported goods, whereas minimarts and provision shops sell local products with a limited range of non-Asian products.
 Convenience shops are situated within housing estates, thus reducing consumers' travel time.
 Most families in Singapore are dual-income families.
 Since both spouses work, there is greater need for convenience in shopping for daily necessities.
 The 24-hour opening policy allows convenience shops to reach out to a larger group of consumers.
 First, the policy caters to the shopping needs of consumers who work shifts or have irregular working hours.
 Secondly, the policy caters to the increasing number of Singaporeans who keep late hours.
 A 2005 economic review by PwC reported that 54% of Singaporeans stayed up past midnight.